bANT:pTAN

 - Label each sample appropriately with your Client ID, Sample Date, and Sample ID.
 Samples for Phenolics analysis also require a Crush Date, Varietal, and Appellation.
 The analysis cannot be performed without the applicable information for each sample.

-- Mark the sample type.
-This is critical for applying the appropriate model for each sample. ”Juice” applies to grapes and juice samples before fermentation. ”Must” applies to samples undergoing primary or secondary fermentation. ”Wine” applies to samples after fermentation and includes SO2 analysis.
+- Mark the sample type. ”Juice” applies to grapes and juice samples before fermentation. ”Must” applies to samples undergoing primary fermentation. ”Wine” applies to samples after fermentation.

 - Our invoices are sent via email and are due upon receipt.